-Customize your diversity initiatives in line with your key EDI priorities
+Customize your diversity initiatives in line with your key DEI priorities

-Every business has to start somewhere on their EDI journey.
+Every business has to start somewhere on its DEI journey.
 Work with us and we’ll help you define your diversity strategy and your top priorities for creating an inclusive culture.
-This process will highlight a number of emerging diversity themes that resonate most with your organization, staff and customers.
-Each diversity theme reflects a type of difference that forms part of an individual’s characteristics—from those that are protected by law (such as gender, ethnicity or disability) to those that may be less visible (like social class or neurodivergence).
-We’ll work closely with you to determine which diversity themes you should bring to the fore.
+This process will highlight a number of emerging diversity themes that resonate most with your organization, staff, and customers.
+Each diversity theme reflects a type of difference that forms part of an individual’s characteristics – from those that are protected by law (such as gender, ethnicity, or disability) to those that may be less visible (like social class or neurodivergence).
+We’ll work closely with you to determine which diversity themes you should bring to the front.

 Closing the Pay Gap

 In the USA, women earn 82 cents for every dollar a man earns

 96% of employers report having wider access to the best talent by being LGBT+ friendly

 Target key diversity themes, backed up by our intersectional approach

 Alongside this ability to bring forward a particular diversity theme, our work is always centered around intersectionality – the ways in which multiple layers of difference intersect in any individual.
 Setting up a staff network or ERG for black LGBT+ women is one example of intersectionality, as is adjusting computer-based assessments for working-class men with dyslexia.

 Intersectionality provides a more nuanced and informed view of just how cross-cutting diversity is in all walks of life.
 In turn, your EDI initiatives need to address intersectionality if they are to truly bring everyone into the conversation.
 Otherwise, an isolated and strand-specific approach will lead people to think that something is ‘being done to them’.
 Ultimately, by combatting the compound layering of disadvantage, organizations can progress towards a culture of systemic inclusion.